-In most cases, demonstration of language competency is expected; the form and level of competency required will be determined by the student's advisory committee as appropriate to the proposed dissertation project and career plans of the candidate.
+In most cases, demonstration of English language proficiency is expected; the form and level of proficiency required will be determined by the student's advisory committee as appropriate to the proposed dissertation project and career plans of the candidate.
 Also recommended is formal training in instruction, such as the short courses provided by the Center for Learning and Teaching Excellence.